 qa-slascone-licensing* (if necessary)

-Create a new user e.g., email@example.com, that has contributor permissions in the created *-slascone-licensing resource groups.
+Create a new user e.g., firstname.lastname@example.org, that has owner permissions in the created *-slascone-licensing resource groups.

 This user should be able to send (administrative) emails.
 You will have to provide us the user’s credentials and the smtp server details.

 SERVICE PRINCIPAL CREATION

 In your Azure Active Directory, register a new application called vsts slascone.
 Within the registration, you need to create a client secret.

 Assign the service principal vsts slascone the contributor role in the created *-slascone-licensing resource groups.

 You will have to provide us the following information about the vsts slascone app registration:

 - The client secret value (not the Secret ID)

 SLASCONE uses Azure AD B2C as its internal identity provider (idP).